PebbleTemplates/pebble/docs/src/orchid/resources/wiki/guide/installation.md

 - `DelegatingLoader`: Delegates responsibility to a collection of children loaders.
 - `ClasspathLoader`: Uses a classloader to search the current classpath.
 - `FileLoader`:  Finds templates using a filesystem path.
-Must provide a mandatory base directory which is not `/`
+Must provide a mandatory absolute base path.
 - `ServletLoader`:  Uses a servlet context to find the template.
 This is the recommended loader for use within an application server but is not enabled by default.
 - `Servlet5Loader`:  Same as `ServletLoader`, but for Jakarta Servlet 5.0 or newer.